blouka/Web14103-Ben-Louka/Web14103-BenLouka.md

 I have outlined which flags I have worked on and which one my other group members have worked on.

 ###Code in your plate

+This project was about us finding a recipe online or one that we know, and to code it firstly in a markdown file, then to transfer it to Thimble, where we could use CSS to add effetive elements.

 View full recipe, HTML and CSS [here](https://d157rqmxrxj6ey.cloudfront.net/blouka/16169/)